ianstormtaylor/slate/docs/guides/schemas.md

 ## Basic Schemas

-Slate schemas are defined as Javascript objects, with properties that describe the document, block nodes, and inlines nodes in your editor.
+Slate schemas are defined as Javascript objects, with properties that describe the document, block nodes, and inline nodes in your editor.
 Here's a simple schema:

 ```js
 const schema = {